 What happens to my AI when the consultant leaves

-If the install was done correctly, nothing breaks.
-The brain lives in the firm's own folder, on the firm's own stack — Microsoft 365, Google, iCloud — and the prompts, workflows, and operator instructions are plain files the team can read.
-If Quiet Machines disappeared tomorrow, every installed firm would still have a working AI brain on Friday.
+If the implementation was done correctly, nothing breaks.
+The brain lives in the firm's own folder, on the firm's own stack, Microsoft 365, Google, iCloud, and the prompts, workflows, and operator instructions are plain files the team can read.
+If Quiet Machines disappeared tomorrow, every implemented firm would still have a working AI brain on Friday.

 Why it survives the consultant leaving

-The install is folder-native.
-There is no Quiet Machines server, no proprietary platform, no portal that goes dark when a subscription lapses.
+The implementation is folder-native.
+There is no Quiet Machines server, no proprietary system to log into, no portal that goes dark when a subscription lapses.
 The firm's prompts, knowledge base, voice training, and operator playbooks are markdown files inside a folder the firm already owns.
-The AI model itself — Claude — is purchased on the firm's own Anthropic account, not on the consultant's account.
+The AI model itself, Claude, is purchased on the firm's own Anthropic account, not on the consultant's account.

 The handoff that proves it